8 Tips For Becoming A Morning Person (But Really This Time)

 If getting up earlier is on your New Year's Resolution list every single year, you've come to the right place.

-If you tend to snooze your alarm clock, beg for five more minutes of sleep, and not want to talk to anyone until you've had your first cup of coffee, well, you may not be a morning person.
+It turns out, you might just be setting unrealistic goals for yourself.
+If you tend to snooze your alarm clock, beg for five more minutes of sleep, and not want to talk to anyone until you've had your first cup of coffee, well, you just may not be a morning person.
 But that's OK!

 Whether you're prone to early rising or like to sleep in may actually depend on your DNA.
-While there's not much you can do about your biology, there are healthy habits you can adopt that will help make mornings a little brighter.
+And while there's not much you can do about your biology, there are healthy habits you can adopt that will help make mornings a little brighter.
 Here are eight strategies to try today: